Phaulernis fulviguttella: Description

 There is one generation per year with adults on wing from July to August.

 The larvae feed on the seeds of Peucedanum, Angelica, Heracleum and Pimpinella species, as well as Scots lovage (Ligusticum scoticum).
-The larvae are white with grey spots and a dark head, living within spun seeds and can be found from September to October.
-The species overwinters in the pupal stage within a flimsy cocoon on the ground.

 Distribution

 It is found in most of Europe, the Caucasus, the Russian Far East and Japan.

 Taxonomy

 Phaulernis fulviguttella was the scientific name used by Philipp Christoph Zeller when he described a specimen found in Bohmen, Mecklenburg, Germany in 1839.
 Zeller originally placed Phaulernis fulviguttella in the genus Oecophora as did Stainton in 1849 and Frey in 1867, when they also described the moth, not knowing about Zeller's earlier description.